bmartinson/repo-hero/README.md

-  "directory": "/Users/bmartinson/Development", // where to look for .git projects "startDate": "2023-09-01", // the starting range for analysis "endDate": "2024-09-01", // the ending range for analysis "commitsPerPullRequest": 12.5, // if your projects don't use pull requests and rely mostly on commits, use this to synthesize deliverables (pseudo-PRs)
+  "directory": "/Users/bmartinson/Development", // where to look for .git projects "startDate": "2023-09-01", // the starting range for analysis "endDate": "2024-09-01", // the ending range for analysis "resultsName": "2024-09", // the name of the results json file, this is optional "commitsPerPullRequest": 12.5, // if your projects don't use pull requests and rely mostly on commits, use this to synthesize deliverables (pseudo-PRs)
   "projects": [
     "@bmartinson/repo-hero" // these are all of the project including owner name owner/repo - @ handles should be included